No767/Kumiko/Community/getting-started-guide.md

     wget -O .env https://raw.githubusercontent.com/No767/Kumiko/dev/.env-docker-example
     ```

-4. Add the API keys, access tokens, and database credentials to the `.env` file.
-Also make sure to get your bot token as well.
+3. Obtain the API keys, access tokens, discord bot token, and database credentials for Kumiko.
+Open up the `.env` file with an editor like Vim and add the needed values.
+Refer to the list of API keys and tokens below.

-5. Now we need to create the databases needed.
+4. Now we need to create the databases needed.
 Log into your Postgres server and create the databases needed (based on the 4 environment variables in the `.env` file that ask for the database names).
 Also log on to your MongoDB server and create the database needed.
 The name of the database is `kumiko_marketplace`.

     So for example, if I had these 4 set like this: